 North of the border, the Presbyterian Church of Scotland, governed by male elders, played a similar establishment role until 1843, when many of its most talented and committed ministers and laypeople formed the Free Church.
 They left because they thought the church was failing to keep in touch with the mass of the people, not because they rejected the idea of an established church.

 Throughout the 19th century religious outsiders continued to attack establishment privileges.
 They included Protestant dissenters, Catholics, and a small but lively assortment of secularists (atheists, rationalists, agnostics and freethinkers).
 These conflicts affected politics, the law, economics, science, intellectual life and family relations.

 While most people identified with a faith, Protestant dissenters – Methodists, free Presbyterians, Congregationalists, Baptists, Brethren, Quakers and the Salvation Army – were more active, not only in church and chapel, but also in reform movements such as antislavery, Chartism, unionism, temperance, sabbath observance and women’s suffrage campaigns.
 Most dissenters voted for the Whig (later Liberal) party.
 Anglicans and Presbyterians, though normally baptised, married and buried under church auspices, were less likely to attend church regularly or to support socio-political change.
-Many Anglicans, devoted to ‘church and King’, voted for the Tories.
+Many Anglicans, devoted to ‘church and King’, voted for the Tories (Conservatives).

 Amongst Irish Catholics, the Irish potato famine and a devotional revival sent mass-going rates soaring from the late 1840s.
 By the late 19th century almost all Irish Catholics went to mass at least once a week.
 Irish nationalism and Catholicism strongly coalesced.
 Partly in response, Irish Protestants – especially in the north – grew more committed and sectarian.